JoanComasFdz/dotnet-exercise-license-management/README.md

-# dotnet-exercise-license-management

-## Exercise: Create a service to interact with CodeMeter via agiven lib
+# Exercise: Create a service to interact with CodeMeter via agiven lib
 In this project I will try to approach a little functionality I faced recently, in a **functional** way.

 This is a simplification and an abstraction of the actual functionality, not the full picture.
 Do not critizie its architecture based on how would you have implemented it.

-## The functionality
+# The functionality
 `SecureLicense` handles software licenses, both online and offline.
 It is deployed as a docker container together with the solution.